daghanacay/mcp-workshop/README.md

 ![alt text](images/complete-agentic-mcp-app.png)

 We will use:
 - Chainlit for chat app.
-I have copied the README from https://github.com/Chainlit/chainlit, it is called README-chainlit.md.
 - Strand agent as our agent (https://strandsagents.com/latest/).
-We do not need to build an MCP client for Strand since it already comes with the client.
-I have already copied the README from https://github.com/strands-agents/sdk-python.
-It is called README-strand-agent.md.
 - We will use our good old file server as our MCP server.

 In this case, you can use 2 methods to build the code.
 You need uv installed for this section.